 After a pedestrian accident, a common excuse offered by drivers is that they did not see the pedestrian.
 Drivers are expected to be on the lookout for pedestrians – especially in places they are likely to be.
 Driver distraction is one factor contributing to the increasing number of fatal pedestrian accidents.

-Proudly serving Apple Valley and surrounding communities, the Law Office of Joshua Moody represents persons who were injured as pedestrians on the roadways throughout the High Desert area.
-For help obtaining recovery after a pedestrian accident, contact the Law Office of Joshua Moody.
+Proudly serving Apple Valley and surrounding communities, Moody Law represents persons who were injured as pedestrians on the roadways throughout the High Desert area.
+For help obtaining recovery after a pedestrian accident, contact Moody Law.

 Pedestrian Accidents in the United States